niuniu115846/Foresee/README.md

 }
 ```

----

-## 🤝 Acknowledgements

-Mention related projects, codebases, or collaborators you built upon.

----

 ## 📄 License

 This project is released under the **MIT License** (or Apache 2.0 / GPL / etc.).
 See `LICENSE` for details.